 The average person gets 900 pieces of unsolicited mail every year.
 During the holidays, when catalogs and charity solicitations abound, that number jumps even higher.
 Eventually, you will probably recycle or throw it all away.
 But unless you move quickly, it can pile up everywhere.
-If you are as annoyed with junk mail as I am, here are 5 easy ways to help manage it.
+If you are as annoyed with junk mail as I am, here are five easy ways to help manage it.

 1. Unsubscribe from catalogs